Face Oils Are Great for Your Skin—Here’s Everything They Can Do for You

 Face oil applied to the skin will not cause a breakout.
 That said, if your skin is already broken-out, go easy on it and use oils intended to clear up acne.
 (We’re partial to this rose oil for acne.)

-How do you use face oils?
+How to use face oils

 Most commonly, face oils are applied at night, so they can do their job while you sleep, when your skin does most of its repair work.

 “Oils form a barrier, so you’ll want to apply it over your moisturizer,” says Dr. Howe.
 “You may also want to mix a few drops of the oil in with your moisturizer and apply them together.”
-If you’re at all concerned about breakouts, you can apply your face oil in lieu of a moisturizer as well, as long as it does in fact have hydrating properties.”
+If you’re at all concerned about breakouts, you can apply your face oil in lieu of a moisturizer as well, as long as it does in fact have hydrating properties.

 Tea Tree Oil